The greatest goals never scored: Gareth Bale, Real Madrid v Athletic Bilbao

-Perhaps more importantly than us being denied a moment of true genius, Bale’s failure to score – and Real Madrid’s failure to get a point as San Mamés – spelt the end for their attempted title charge.
+Perhaps more importantly than us being denied a moment of true genius, Bale’s failure to score – and Real Madrid’s failure to get a point as San Mames – spelled the end for their attempted title charge.

-Barcelona overtook them at the top that weekend, beat them in El Clásico shortly after, and even a run of 28 points and 40 goals in the last 10 games wasn’t enough to claw back their rivals.
+Barcelona overtook them at the top that weekend and beat them in El Clasico shortly after.
+Even a run of 28 points and 40 goals in the last 10 games wasn’t enough to claw back their rivals.

 Bale hitting the post didn’t just deny us a wonderful spectacle in its own right, it denied his club a title and, ultimately, denied Carlo Ancelotti a chance to stick around at the Bernabéu.